 This locality is bounded by Phillip Street to the north, Morehead Street to the east, McEvoy Street to the south and Pitt Street to the west.
+The land that forms part of the Waterloo Estate (South) (locality 2.13.14) is not included in this locality.

 This locality falls within the Sydney Metropolitan Development Authority Operational area.